corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 - **Test Center**: Facility where the user can donate a probe to be tested for SARS-CoV-2, such as hospitals or practicing doctors
 - **Lab**: Facility which tests the probe of the user and produces a trusted test result on SARS-CoV-2.
 - **Verification Server**: Software service which proves that a user, who is taking part in the Corona Warn App and who is willing to file his Diagnosis Keys, has been really tested positive by an established authority
-- **Lab Server**: Software service, that imports the test results provided by the Labs and stores them for further use.
+- **Test Result Server**: Software service, that imports the SARS-CoV-2 test results provided by the Labs and stores them for further use.
 - **Corona Warn App Backend**: Software service, which collects the Diagnosis Keys of users, proves them to be valid, i.e. they are really from an infected person and transmits them to other users who have been exposed to the user during last two weeks.
 - **Hotline User**: user with the role “c19hotline”
 - **Health Authority User**: user with the role “c19healthauthority”